-URL Rewrite Rules · Cloudflare Rules docs

 URL Rewrite Rules

-A URL Rewrite Rule can perform a static rewrite or a dynamic rewrite.
-Static rewrites replace a given part of a request URL (path or query string) with a static string.
-Dynamic rewrites support more advanced scenarios where you use an expression to define the resulting path or query string.
+A URL Rewrite Rule can perform a static rewrite or a dynamic rewrite:

+- A static rewrite replaces a given part of a request URL (path or query string) with a static string.

+- A dynamic rewrite supports more advanced scenarios where you use a rewrite expression to define the resulting path or query string.

-To create a URL Rewrite Rule in the dashboard, see Create a URL Rewrite Rule in the dashboard.
+You can create a URL Rewrite Rule in the dashboard or via API .

-To create a URL Rewrite Rule via API, see Create a URL Rewrite Rule via API.

 Rewrites and redirects